 - Red Eyes, Take Warning: A double-whammy with Black Eyes of Evil.

-- Red Right Hand: Well, aside from the obvious horns and tail of Tieflings, Emil has six digits on his hands and feet.
+- Red Right Hand: Aside from the obvious horns and tail of tieflings, Emil has six digits on his hands and feet.

 The iconic evil cleric, Lazzero Dalvera, the eldest child of an officer in the Molthuni army and a priest of Abadar, was born under an auspicious moon with a full head of bright red hair.
 Everyone assumed he would earn respect and fame as an army officer like his mother.
 His training began as soon as he could walk, and he attended the best military academies to which his parents' money and connections could win him entrance.